FAQ

 Technologies

-With the Small investment stream, you can create a virtual exhibit using the DMC template.
-In the Medium or Large investment stream, your project must provide a complete online experience for users, with content that can be viewed in any location, without specialized equipment.
+With the Community Stories investment stream, you can develop an engaging story created with DMC’s website-building platform.
+In the Digital Projects investment stream, your project must provide a complete online experience for users, with content that can be viewed in any location, without specialized equipment.
 Examples include virtual exhibits, virtual tours, web-based games, web applications and educational resources.

 We encourage and welcome proposals for online projects that offer immersive experiences.
 Our technical specifications shouldn’t prevent you from achieving your vision, but we expect you to include in your proposal an approach for making the content accessible outside the immersive experience if it is not accessible to as many people as possible within it.